impronta48/cakephp-docker/docker/README.md

 To change these defaults edit the variables in the `docker/.env` file or tweak the `docker-compose.yml` file under `mobility48-mysql`'s `environment` section.

+## Creation of initial database
+you can put a dump in the db-init folder and it will be imported automatically at startup.

+Be warned: the import will happen only if the mysql data folder is empty.
+If you want to force the import, delete the mysql folder and restart the containers.

+The folder mysqsl-files contains the files that will be exported from the database.
+The files must be in the root of the folder, not in subfolders.

 ## Now, how to run `bin/cake` and `mysql`

 Now that you're running stuff in containers you need to access the code a little differently